Smoothhounds: Family Triakididae

 Alternate Names: Sand shark, mud shark, paloma, dogfish or Henle’s shark.
 Called cazón pardo or cazón hilacho in Mexico.

 Identification: Similar to the leopard shark and gray smoothhound except that the first dorsal is further ahead on top of body, equidistant between origin of pelvic and pectoral fins.
 Their coloring is red-brown or bronze above, silvery below.

-Size: Length to 3.1 feet; most caught from piers are under two feet.
+Size: Length to five feet but most caught from piers are under three feet.